AcadIMAT

 How do the Exams Work?

-Exams in La Sapienza are pretty much the Italian standard.
+Exams at Sapienza University are pretty much the Italian standard.
 Almost all of them are oral exams, with written ones only acting as a prerequisite to do the oral portion of the exam which will determine your final grade.

 In February, June, July and September there are no classes and only exams.
 Across these 4 months you will have a possibility of 7 dates for each subject to attempt the exam.
 Sometimes professors will allow an “extra-ordinary” session in December or April giving you an additional attempt.

-Tuition Fees & Costs of Studying in IMS La Sapienza
+Tuition Fees & Costs of Studying at Sapienza University

 What are the Scholarship Options?